mdmohsanul/Frontend/Html&CSS-Notes/HTML/html.md

+# What is HTML?
+- HTML is a standard way to create and structure the webpage.
+It is a markup language, it means it uses tags to descibe the structure and content of the webpage. and it is platform independent means it will run on all browsers.

+# What is markdown?
+Markdown is lightweight markup language used to format text using plain text syntax.
+It is mainly used to create documentation or Readme files for platform like github and reddit.

 # What is <!DOCTYPE html>

 - It Declares the document type.
 Tells the browser that this is an HTML5 type document.